 Cushman & Wakefield's corporate occupier and investor services division includes account and facilities management; agency and landlord leasing; lease administration; property, asset and risk management; sustainability; and project and transaction management services.
 The company's leasing services include tenant and landlord representation; transaction consulting; office leasing; industrial; and global retail services.

 The firm also provides valuation services for financial reporting, along with advisory services, such as appraisal management, business valuation, dispute analysis and litigation support, portfolio valuation, property tax services, and real estate due diligence.

-Its Sonnenbeck-Goldman unit offers real estate investment banking and is part of the company's Global Capital Markets platform.
-The firm is the exclusive leasing and sales agent for some of the world's most notable buildings, including the $3.1 billion One World Trade Center in New York (inked in early 2011) and Heron Tower in London.
+Cushman & Wakefield's Sonnenbeck-Goldman unit offers real estate investment banking and is part of the company's Global Capital Markets platform.
+The firm is the exclusive leasing and sales agent for some of the world's most notable buildings, including the $3.1 billion One World Trade Center in New York and Heron Tower in London.

 Mergers and Acquisitions

-In June 2013 Cushman & Wakefield agreed to acquire the Singapore-based project management firm Project Solution Group (PSG) to strengthen its business in Asia and build its project management capabilities.
+In June 2013, it bought Project Solution Group (PSG), a project management firm based in Singapore, to strengthen its business in Asia and build its project management capabilities.
 Notable property purchases in 2013 include 30 Crown Place in The City of London, which the firm purchased in May in partnership with Samsung SRA Asset Management.